2020 Kayak Bass Fishing ANGLR of the YEARKBF Members' AOY Program Details

 ANGLR of the Year Eligibility

-- Only 2019 KBF Competitor and KBF Lifetime Members may earn ANGLR of the Year earn points in the KBF TRAIL Series.
+- Only 2020 KBF Competitor, Pro, and Lifetime Members may earn ANGLR of the Year earn points in the Realtree Fishing KBF TRAIL Series.

-- Points are awarded for registering and competing in KBF-sanctioned KBF TRAIL Series tournaments.
+- KBF AOY Points are awarded only for registering and competing in KBF-sanctioned KBF TRAIL Series tournaments.

-- Competitor must have paid his KBF Membership Dues no later than the day before start-of-competition.
-Joining KBF on the day of an event is too late.
+- Competitor must have paid his KBF Membership Dues no later than midnight the day before start-of-competition.
+Joining KBF on the day of an event is too late to earn points at that event.

-- Limited to 2019 KBF Competitor and KBF Lifetime Members who have not participated in KBF Competition prior to the 2019 Season.
+- Limited to 2020 KBF Competitor, Pro and Lifetime Members who have not participated in KBF Competition prior to the 2020 Season.
+That means no Challenges, no TRAIL or Pro events, no KBF Opens before December 2019.

 - The Maximum AOY Points awarded for the highest ranking KBF Member in a KBF TRAIL Series tournament is 600.

-- Up to 600 AOY Points are also awarded at each Regional Final.
+- Up to 900 AOY Points are also awarded at each SuperTRAIL tournament.

-- AOY Points, to a maximum of 1,200, will also be awarded at the KBF TRAIL Series Championship on the Mississippi River at La Crosse, Wisconsin in October.
+- AOY Points, to a maximum of 1,200, will also be awarded at the KBF TRAIL Series Championship at Lake Guntersville, October 7-8.

 - Each KBF Member down the ranks will be awarded a successively lower number of AOY Points.
-The “decrement” is five (5) points per step in rank.
-First place earns 600 points, second place 595, third 590, and so on down to 120 points, the minimum earned by “Active Participants.” (“Active” is defined as competitors who demonstrated by submission of a photo taken in the competition area, even if of an empty Measuring Board with Identifier.
+The “decrement” at KBF TRAIL Series regular seaon tournaments is five (5) points per step in rank.
+For example, First place earns 600 points, second place 595, third 590, and so on down to 120 points, the minimum earned by “Active Participants.” (“Active” is defined as competitors who demonstrated by submission of a photo taken in the competition area, even if of an empty Measuring Board with Identifier.)
+Decrements at SuperTRAIL tournaments is 7.5 Points, and 10 Points at the TRAIL Series Championship.

 Scoring — KBF Members’ AOY Points Total is the sum of their points from their: